A Possible Same-Sex Intercourse Scene From Ancient Egypt – The Erotic Ostracon

 What an Ostracon Is

 The ostracon depicts two people having sex, drawn in black paint.
+The figures on this ostracon (EA 50714) are depicted completely naked.
+Researchers Jiří Janák and Hana Navrátilová emphasize that this distinguishes such ostraca from the famous Turin erotic papyrus, where male characters are often dressed in short kilts, and one doesn’t even let go of his bag (which is often interpreted as a hasty visit by a client to a brothel).
 Beside them is a short inscription: “A satisfied foreskin – a satisfied man.”
 This sounds like a joke and shows that the ancient Egyptians could talk about sex directly and with irony.

 Who exactly is depicted in the drawing is a subject of debate.
 Some researchers believe it is a man and a woman.
 But the “female” figure looks androgynous: she has short hair and almost no breasts.
 Perhaps the author simply did not draw female features, deciding that everything was clear from the context.